Hey-Robot/TibetSheets/docs/guide/data.md

 - **Configuration**：

-    Configure the address of `updateUrl`, Luckysheet will request the table data through ajax.
+    Configure the address of `updateUrl`, Tibetsheets will request the table data through ajax.
 By default, all `data` in the sheet data with status 1 is loaded, and the rest of the sheet loads all fields except the `data` field.

 - **Format**：
-    Through the global method `luckysheet.getluckysheetfile()`, the configuration information of all worksheets can be obtained.
+    Through the global method `tibetsheets.gettibetsheetsfile()`, the configuration information of all worksheets can be obtained.

-    The luckysheetfile example is as follows:
+    The tibetsheetsfile example is as follows:
     ```json
     [
         {